alexwlchan/alexwlchan.net/src/_drafts/balancing-act.md

 This is a [greedy algorithm], and those are rarely optimal -- in this case, there are no constraints on the last group of "leftovers".
 The other groups were all chosen to be made up of people who hadn't worked together much in the past, but we don't know anything about the last group.
+It's possible that group could be made up entirely of people who've worked together before.

 To help me see how good a solution it had come up with, I wrote another snippet to pretty-print the contents of the `pairs` data: